 Many times, if you represent yourself at an ALR hearing, the court will allow a police officer to appear by affidavit, which means that they don’t appear at all.
 They submit an affidavit that contains the facts as the officer saw it in your arrest.

-A Lawyer Representing You at the DWI Administrative License Revocation Hearing Can Help You at Your DWI Trial
+A Lawyer Representing You at the DWI ALR Hearing Can Help You at Your DWI Trial

 Call 800-929-1725 for Help from Experienced DWI Lawyers